wjritchie/recipe-rating-predictions/README.md

 # Pivot Table : Complexity

 In this plotly heatmap, a pivot table is shown.
-On the x axis is the number of ingredients used in a recipe, and the y axis is the number of steps contained in the recipe.
+On the x-axis is the number of ingredients used in a recipe, and the y-axis is the number of steps contained in the recipe.
 The value for each box is the average number of minutes it takes to make the recipe.
-In this heatmap we see that generally, as a recipe has more steps and ingredients, it takes more time to complete.
+In this heatmap we see that generally, with the exception of some outliers, recipes take more time to complete if they have more ingredients and steps.

 <iframe
   src="assets/complexity-heatmap.html"